 Spoonies - A Chronic Illness Support Group

-A monthly gathering for those navigating chronic pain, neurological or physical conditions and the grief, isolation and advocacy that comes with it.
+A monthly gathering for those navigating chronic pain, neurological or physical conditions and the grief, isolation, and advocacy that come with it.

 People of ALL abilities welcome!